-Set up for success:

-- Have your prescribed Asthma Action Plan readily available and review it with your medical provider - Avoid smoke and vape exposures - Discuss anti-allergy medications with your medical provider

-• Be aware:

-- Check your local allergy index to assess daily risk - Avoid major air pollution sources like the highway or idling vehicles by limited prolonged time outdoors or exercising in these areas if possible.

-• Be prepared:

-- Know how to guickly access your inhalers - Store medications at room temperature Note: inhalers can be less effective if kept in extreme heat - Act quickly: Learn the signs of worsening asthma (difficulty breathing, chest pain, persistent cough, shortness of breath, etc) and seek help if you develop these symptoms!
+- Set up for success: - Have your prescribed Asthma Action Plan readily available and review it with your medical provider - Avoid smoke and vape exposures - Discuss anti-allergy medications with your medical provider - Stay up to date with flu and COVID vaccines - Be aware: - Check your local allergy index to assess daily risk - Avoid major air pollution sources like the highway or idling vehicles by limited prolonged time outdoors or exercising in these areas if possible. - Be prepared: - Know how to quickly access your inhalers - Store medications at room temperature Note: inhalers can be less effective if kept in extreme heat - Act quickly: Learn the signs of worsening asthma (difficulty breathing, chest pain, persistent cough, shortness of breath, etc) and seek help if you develop these symptoms!

+Did you know?
+NH has high rates of asthma in the United States; affecting 13.2% of adults and 7.2% of children.
 Climate change creates longer, stronger pollen seasons, which can trigger asthma and make it harder to breathe.
-Extreme temperatures caused by climate change can also lead to asthma flares.
+Extreme temperatures caused by climate change or mold/environmental contamination after extreme weather events can also lead to asthma flares.